thekerp/Crowdsourcing-Democracy/README.md

 On Gitbook?
 Cool.
 Keep reading.

-Welcome to the repository for my exploration of government and the law in the age of Uber, when software is slowly taking over the world.
+Welcome to the repository for my exploration of government and the law in the age of Uber, when software is quickly taking over the world.

 I'm Adam.
 I set this up.
 I'm working on it, right now.
 Other people might be too, any time you check in it might be different.
 First draft is due in a month.
 At this point, if you're here you're a friend, classmate, family member or professor.
 Thank you for taking a look!

 What you see in front of you is already an example of the tools I'll be writing about and their implication in society, and systems of government.

-This project will take shape using the same tools that programmers use to coordinate and collaborate while working on really complicated programs.
+This project will take shape using the same tools that programmers use to coordinate and collaborate while working on software that is text based and both hieracrchical and non-linear at the same time (just like legal documents).
 As of now GitBooks is mostly a layer for sharing and public comments.

 If you're here on a computer you can comment by clicking on the little "+" icon to the right of any section.
 (Right now it's a number because I have some comments.
 Try clicking the number. ->